jlmurdoch/otel-gps/README.md

    - Modified by me to fast-scan when joining

 ## Challenger RP2040 ESP-C3 firmware updates

-This is done to get native SSL support with a Challenger RP2040 Wifi (so SSL doesn't need to be implemented within the code).
+This is performed to obtain native SSL support with a Challenger RP2040 Wifi (so SSL doesn't need to be implemented within the code).

 *CAUTION*: No responsibility or liability is assumed if these steps end up bricking your hardware: